Compensation

 Eligibility

 Recipients must have been in their current position for 12 months to be eligible and must agree to work in the same position that paid the retention payment the duration of the continuous service obligation.
-For campus, the continuous service obligation is 12 months and for UW Medicine Health Systems, the continuous service obligation is 24 months.
 Retention payments made for professional staff who have received an in-grade or position review resulting in a pay increase within the last 6 months must be reviewed by the UWHR Compensation office.

 Employees in temporary positions such as nonpermanent staff, per diem nurse, professional staff temporary project position, or fixed duration appointments are not eligible.